 Riverbend Ponds Natural Area: River and pond fishing permitted.
 Parking and access from the three Riverbend Ponds parking lots, off Cherly, Cairns or Prospect streets.

 Springer Natural Area: No fishing or river access, must stay on paved Poudre Trail.

 Udall Natural Area: Fishing not permitted in the ponds or on the the south side of the river.
 Access to the north side of the river is okay from the paved Poudre River Trail.
 For this access, park at Buckingham Park off First Street.

-Williams Natural Area: No fishing or river access.
-The river bank is not within Williams Natural Area.
-Fishing IS allowed north of the Mulberry Bridge.
-Designated trail access parking available at northeast corner of Mulberry and Lemay in the retail development.
+Williams Natural Area: River bank fishing allowed north of the Mulberry Bridge.
+Designated trail access parking available at northeast corner of Mulberry and Lemay in the retail development,

 |Fish Present||Arapaho Bend Natural Area||Kingfisher Point Natural Area||McMurry Natural Area||North Shields Ponds Natural Area||Pineridge Natural Area||Prospect Ponds Natural Area||Riverbend Ponds Natural Area|